richardassar/SampleRNN_torch/README.md

 ./create_piano_dataset.sh
 ```

-The violin dataset preparation scripts are located in `datasets/violin/`.
+Other dataset preparation scripts may be found under `datasets/`.

 Custom datasets may be created by using `scripts/generate_dataset.lua` to slice multiple audio files into segments for training, audio must be placed in `datasets/[dataset]/data/`.